lilyosah/tech-knowledgebase/Software-Engineering/Ruby.md

 [[Testing]] in Ruby uses the RSpec test framework Great for [[Testing#Test-Driven Development TDD]]

+Within one testing context, does not save new objects to the actual DB, saves to a testing DB if you do a create/save which is wiped outside of the context.

 - Tests are under `spec/` folder
 - Test files are in Ruby and should require the Rspec library `require 'rspec'`
 - `it` method describes what the test does